 So what happens when your horse looses electrolytes?

 When your horse sweats out electrolytes, it is essential they are replaced as all the minerals play an important role in muscle, nerve and overall physiological function.

 The loss of electrolytes can result in imbalances within the horse’s body:

 - Poor performance

 - Poor recovery after exercise, thumps (synchronous diaphragmatic flutter)

 - Increased risk of fractures

-Electrolyte deficiency is linked to fatigue and muscle weakness, both of which will affect performance.
-It can also cause a decrease in the horse’s thirst response, leading to dehydration.
+Electrolyte deficiency can also cause a decrease in the horse’s thirst response, leading to dehydration.
 Sodium is the main electrolyte responsible for your horse’s regulation of thirst, and a deficiency of it can impair their ability to recognise when they need to drink.

-It is common for horses not to receive enough electrolytes from their diet.
-This applies in particular to sodium, as forage in the UK is often low in it.
-Whilst grass, hay and hard feed do provide some electrolytes, in most cases it is not enough to meet your horse’s requirements if they are in more than light work.
+It is quite common for horses to not receive enough electrolytes from their diet alone.
+In particular, forage in the UK is particularly low in sodium.
+Grass and hard feed do provide a certain level of electrolytes, in most cases this is not enough to meet your horse’s requirements if they are in more than light work.

 Can I just add salt?